xamarin/xamarin-forms-samples/CatClock/README.md

 ---
 name: Cat Clock
 description: Cat Clock is a Xamarin.Forms application that demonstrates various features of SkiaSharp graphics.
-It runs on iOS, Android, and Universal Windows P...
+It runs on iOS, Android, and Universal Windows Platform devices.
+This program was the focus of a webinar.
+To see the program built from the ground up, watch the video SkiaSharp Graphics for Xamarin Forms.
 topic: sample
 languages:
 - csharp